How to Hire Outside Legal Counsel Without Burning Six Figures on Junior Associates

 The reality

-Refuses to provide work product samples or client references from similar matters
+They refuse to provide work product samples or current client references from similar matters.

-Pushes for general retainer instead of matter-specific budgets and won't negotiate standard engagement terms
+They push for a general retainer instead of matter-specific budgets, and won't negotiate standard engagement terms.

-Impressive pitch team disappears after signing, replaced by available associates
+The pitch team disappears after the engagement letter is signed, replaced by available associates.

-Quotes 'blended rates' without explaining partner time requirements or markup policies
+They quote 'blended rates' without explaining their internal partner-review requirements or markup policies.

 Get the Legal Services (Outside Counsel) buying cheat sheet